 - Sock-like fit

 Adidas Adizero Ubersonic 3 is a comfortable pair of tennis shoes are made specifically for tennis players with bunions to play on clay courts.
 The shoes have a slightly flatter base as compared to the previous version for increased stability to play tennis on soft clay surfaces.

 The lightweight mesh upper of the shoes is like a treat and really contributed to the on-court performance and breathability of the shoes.
 Upper is in the knit structure of yarn fabric for the ultimate fit for the tennis player.
 It also draws moisture away from the foot, making them cool and dry on the inside.
-Furthermore, the toe box of shoes is wide enough to offer plenty of room for your toes to wiggle easily without being crunched.
+Furthermore, the wide toe box of shoes is spacious enough to offer plenty of room for your toes to wiggle easily without being crunched.

-The upper is flexible but offers a snug fit allowing you to move freely in it.
+The flexion fit upper offers a snug fit allowing you to move freely in it.
 Moreover, its breathability improves air circulation around your feet and keeps them aerated.
 The bootie construction and padded collar give a glove-like fit and feel highly supportive around the ankles when taking quick turns.

 The SprintFrame construction of the shoes combines the lightweight feel of a mesh upper with support and stability by keeping the wearer’s foot closer to the ground and allowing quick directional changes on clay surfaces.

 Furthermore, the ultrastable, lightweight polyurethane frame surrounds the foot for an extremely snug and secure fit.
 It has an excellent compression-resistant property to provide support to the foot for quick side-to-side movement.
 In addition to that, the shoes have a new adiPRENE+ (elastic cushioning) in the forefoot for maximum impact protection, superior cushioning, and durability.

 Lastly, the shoes feature a rubber outsole with a zigzag herringbone pattern to prevent the clay from getting lodged to the outsole and offering better traction when you change direction rapidly as the clay shifts.
 This traction will ensure that you’ll have a firm grip and stability as you run around the court.